WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 PGP (Pretty Good Privacy) is a system for asymmetric encryption.
-It was originally designed as a system for encrypting email contents, but it is also used for a variety of other file encryption purposes.
+It was originally designed as a system for encrypting email contents, but it is also used for a variety of other file-encryption purposes.

-In addition to defining a system for asymmetric message encryption, PGP also defines a system for key discovery, based off of key servers (which are conceptually distributed, but in practice use a small number of well known and trusted servers), a method for assigning trust to keys that have been uploaded to these servers, and an algorithm for determining how much trust to assign to a key that was uploaded by a given email address, but which belongs to an account unfamiliar to the email sender.
+In addition to defining a system for asymmetric message encryption, PGP also defines a system for key discovery, based off of key servers (which are conceptually distributed, but in practice use a small number of well-known and trusted servers), a method for assigning trust to keys that have been uploaded to these servers, and an algorithm for determining how much trust to assign to a key that was uploaded by a given email address, but which belongs to an account unfamiliar to the email sender.